 So, as email marketers, it’s important that we’re aware of the world around us.
 If there’s a major news event going on, that can sometimes be an opportunity for our brands to connect with our customers via personalized content.
 But it can also be a time to make significant adjustments to campaigns that may already be planned and scheduled, or to delay a campaign altogether.

-A well-known brand recently learned that when they sent out a “Floating World” email to subscribers just as Harvey was bearing down on Texas, and people were being flooded out of their homes.
-You don’t have to be purposefully offensive to be pegged as insensitive on social media.
-How can we all avoid that fate?
-Here are some tips:
+A well-known brand learned that when they sent out a “Floating World” email to subscribers just as Hurricane Harvey was bearing down on Texas a few years ago, and people were being flooded out of their homes.
+You don’t have to be purposefully offensive to be pegged as insensitive on social media during a crisis.

-Don’t Try to Sell
+Don’t Try to Sell During a Crisis

 Run it by Several People

 While this is good advice for any time, we can’t stress it enough when the stakes are the highest.
 Email marketers need to allow some extra eyes to look at a campaign before they hit Send in these situations.
 There may be something in the content that didn’t strike the content writer as problematic, but somebody else will catch it.